A Place for Us: Layla

 Layla is seen as the soft-hearted mother, and is shown to have a special connection with her son, Amar.
 Readers are shown snippets of Layla's life from when she is first discussing a potential proposal in India with her younger sister, to her and Rafiq's married life with children.
 Layla chooses to keep the peace with Rafiq, rather than pushing him and argue.
 She gets upset with the way that he yells at their children, but thinks that he always reserves himself when he argues with her.
 She views her husband as a constant blessing in her life.

 Minor

 Huda

 Huda is the middle sibling, and is generally on the outskirts of the chaos going around.
 Readers are only given certain glimpses of Huda's life, causing her to be seen as a side character to the drama surrounding the rest of her family.

 Abbas

 Abbas Ali is one of the Muslim boys in their community.
-Abbas was the first guy that Hadia had a secret crush on.
+Abbas is the first guy Hadia takes a romantic interest in, and she has a secret crush on him for years.
 As a teenager, Abbas takes Amar under his wing.
-Abba's sudden death from a car accident heavily affected both Hadia and Amar.
-Amar lost someone he considered a brother and confidant, and Hadia lost a chance at true love, of the potential of what her life could have been.
+Abbas's sudden death from a car accident later on heavily affects both Hadia and Amar.
+Amar loses someone he considered a brother and confidant, and Hadia loses a chance at true love, and the potential for what her life could have been.